dancer1325/openfeature-website/docs/reference/concepts/Providers/README.md

         - if you try to register an additional provider → previous is overwritten
         - if NO provider configured → default one
         - registered — via — Evaluation API
+- How to implement a provider?
+  - TODO: